 ANTI-SCARRING GENE THERAPY

-Scarless wound healing - Global unmet need
+Scarless wound healing - a Global unmet need

 Inflammation and immune system activation are normal and necessary in early wound healing.
 Chronic inflammation and over-activation of the immune system lead to abnormal wound healing and scarring, including hypertrophic scarring which is permanent.